quicwg/base-drafts/draft-ietf-quic-recovery.md

 packet_number:
 : The packet number of the sent packet.

-retransmittable:
+ack_eliciting:
-: A boolean that indicates whether a packet is retransmittable.
+: A boolean that indicates whether a packet is ack-eliciting.
   If true, it is expected that an acknowledgement will be received, though the peer could delay sending the ACK frame containing it by up to the MaxAckDelay.